philippines69/carlcastroarchives/_posts/2023-10-15-general-assembly.md

 <figure><img src="https://i.imgur.com/b0raGiM.png" style="width:500px;"> </figure>

-Much like a welcoming event, the general assembly marks the beginning of the academic year, bringing together all WMSU students for an orientation covering matters concerning the coming academic year.
+Much like a welcoming event, the general assembly marks the beginning of the academic year, bringing together all WMSU students for an orientation covering matters concerning the coming academic year..